-Note that some shakuhachi, particularly old ones or with old style tuning, may have certain notes which are supposed to be a bit flat or sharp (microntonal).
-For example, old tuning may have notes that are 25 to 40 cents flat and the 3rd hole is often sharp by as much as 50 cents.
-These traits can aid in the production of cross-fingered notes and make for a different microtonal mood.
-The sharp 3rd hole is often compensated for by flattening the pitch slightly.
-So it’s my opinion that they should not be thought of as “out of tune” in terms of the greater world of shakuhachi.
+Some shakuhachi, particularly antiques, may have certain notes which are supposed to be a flat or sharp (microntonal) compared to standard tuning.
+For example, old tuning (towari and others) may have notes that are 25 to 40 cents flat and the 3rd hole is often sharp by 50 cents or more.
+These traits can aid in the production of cross-fingered and meri notes and make for a different microtonal mood.
+The sharp 3rd hole is often played flattened as Chi meri anyway, making it less relevant for much of the old music.
+So, antiques should not be thought of as “out of tune” because the crafts-persons intended them to be that way.

 “What were the pitches used in the old days/Edo period?”